Piombi: History

 Construction dates back to the 16th century, which is testified by a promulgation of the Council of Ten, dated March 15, 1591.
 It said that since the pre-existing Wells were too harsh for the detention of prisoners it was necessary to build a new structure to house those convicted of minor crimes.
 The Piombi were built in the attic of the building, where the Council of Ten had its archive, above the Sala dei Tre Capi.

 Some famous people were imprisoned there, including Paolo Antonio Foscarini and Giacomo Casanova.
 On November 1, 1756, Giacomo Casanova made a famous escape from the prison.
 He published the story of his escape in 1787.

-In 1797, Piombi were abandoned due to a reorganization prison use.
-It was replaced as a city prison used for drug addicts located on the island of Giudecca, until 1926.
+In 1797, Piombi was abandoned due to a reorganization of prison use.
+It was replaced as a city prison currently used for drug addicts, located on the island of Giudecca, until 1926.

-The pld prisons inside the Doge's Palace were supplemented by the New Prison, built across the Rio de Palazzo from the palace.
+The old prisons inside the Doge's Palace were supplemented by the New Prison, built across the Rio de Palazzo from the palace.
 The New Prison was connected to the old prisons in the Palace by the Bridge of Sighs.